feconroses/item_catalog/README.md

 # Running the application

-After you connect to the vagrant virtual machine using ssh, clone this repository to the VM.
-Finally, within the folder, type the following in the command line to run the application in your localhost:
+Clone this repository to the vagrant virtual machine.
+Finally, within the cloned folder, type the following in the command line to run the application in your localhost:

 `python application.py`